Grandparents rights in Illinois. It certainly sounds like it should be a thing…but it really isn’t in most circumstances.

 (C) whether the grandparent, great-grandparent, sibling, or step-parent was a primary caretaker of the child for a period of not less than 6 consecutive months within the 24-month period immediately preceding the commencement of the proceeding.”
 750 ILCS 602.9(c)(2)

 So, if you’re a long-lost grandparent who has never seen their grandchild and you’re using the courts to establish a relationship that child for the first time…it’s going to be really difficult.

-Additionally, if a grandparent is not getting visitation currently it must be because a parent is denying that visitation and the statute says that “There is a rebuttable presumption that a fit parent’s actions and and decisions regarding grandparent…visitation are not harmful to the child’s mental, physical or emotional health.
+Additionally, if a grandparent is not getting visitation currently, it must be because a parent is denying that visitation.
+The Illinois statute says that “[t]here is a rebuttable presumption that a fit parent’s actions and and decisions regarding grandparent…visitation are not harmful to the child’s mental, physical or emotional health.
 The burden is on the party filing a petition under this section to prove that the parent’s actions and decisions regarding visitation will cause undue harm to the child’s mental, physical, or emotional health.”
 750 ILCS 602.9(b)(4)

 Overcoming the parent’s objections to grandparent visitation will require the following considerations: